Physics

 PHY 115 Quantitative Approaches to Physics (1 Credit)

-Science blends physical knowledge with knowledge of math.
+Science blends physical knowledge with mathematical knowledge.
 This blending changes the meaning attached to math and even the way mathematical equations are interpreted.
 Learning to think about physics with math involves a number of scientific thinking skills that are rarely taught in introductory classes.
 Students in this course explicitly learn and practice these skills through individual and group work in a small class setting.
-Corequisite: PHY 117 or PHY 118; students are recommended for this course on the basis of a short placement test.
+Students are recommended for this course on the basis of a short placement test available before registration and again at the start of classes.
+Successful completion of PHY 115 or the placement test is required to enter any PHY courses with a PHY 117 prerequisite.
+S/U only.
+Prerequisite: PHY 117 or PHY 118 must be taken concurrently.
 Instructor permission required.
 (E)

 Fall, Spring